worldskills/worldskills-angular-lib/README.md

 ### Register the library

-ensure the following modules are within the `import: { ... }` section of your app.module.ts `OAuthModule.forRoot()`
+ensure the following modules are within the `import: { ... }` section of your app.module.ts
+`OAuthModule.forRoot()`
 `WorldskillsAngularLibModule.forConfig(serviceConfig, oAuthConfig, httpConfig)`

 ### http auth injector

-The WSHttpInjector will extract the current auth token and inject into in future web requests that match the patterns specified in the httpConfig object ensure the following provider is added within the `providers: { ... }` section of your app.module.ts `{ provide: HTTP_INTERCEPTORS, useClass: WsHttpInterceptor, multi: true }`
+The WSHttpInjector will extract the current auth token and inject into in future web requests that match the patterns specified in the httpConfig object.
+ensure the following provider is added within the `providers: { ... }` section of your app.module.ts
+`{ provide: HTTP_INTERCEPTORS, useClass: WsHttpInterceptor, multi: true }`